griftlab/Dojo-101/Dojo-101-SecOps/Azure-Storage.md

 ## The available creation tools are:

-Azure Portal
+* Azure Portal
-Azure CLI (Command-line interface)
+* Azure CLI (Command-line interface)
-Azure PowerShell
+* Azure PowerShell
-Management client libraries
+* Management client libraries

 ## Storage Account name = Globaly Unique

 Azure storage explorer:

-Azure Blob storage.
-Blob storage is used to store unstructured data as a binary large object (blob).
+* **Azure Blob storage** : Blob storage is used to store unstructured data as a binary large object (blob).
-Azure Table storage.
-Table storage is used to store NoSQL, semi-structured data.
+* **Azure Table storage** : Table storage is used to store NoSQL, semi-structured data.
-Azure Files.
-Azure Files is a file-sharing service that enables access through the Server Message Block protocol, similar to traditional file servers.
+* **Azure Files** : Azure Files is a file-sharing service that enables access through the Server Message Block protocol, similar to traditional file servers.
-Azure Data Lake Storage.
-Azure Data Lake, based on Apache Hadoop, is designed for large data volumes and can store unstructured and structured data.
+* **Azure Data Lake Storage** : Azure Data Lake, based on Apache Hadoop, is designed for large data volumes and can store unstructured and structured data.

 Dev (pour pas payer de storage account):

-Azure Storage Emulator uses a local instance of Microsoft SQL Server 2012 Express LocalDB.
+* Azure Storage Emulator uses a local instance of Microsoft SQL Server 2012 Express LocalDB.
 It emulates Azure Table, Queue, and Blob storage.
-Azurite, which is based on Node.js, is an open-source emulator that supports most Azure Storage commands through an API.
+* Azurite, which is based on Node.js, is an open-source emulator that supports most Azure Storage commands through an API.

 ## Connection types